Knorcedger/generator-knr-eslintrc/README.md

 # generator-knr-eslintrc [![Build Status](https://travis-ci.org/Knorcedger/generator-knr-eslintrc.png?branch=master)](https://travis-ci.org/Knorcedger/generator-knr-eslintrc)

-A yeoman generator that adds an eslintrc.js file in your project It uses the [Google Styling Guide](https://github.com/google/eslint-config-google) but changes spaces for tabs
+A yeoman generator that adds an eslintrc.js file in your project.
+It uses the [Google Styling Guide](https://github.com/google/eslint-config-google) but changes spaces for tabs.
+You need to use it in a folder that already has a package.json file.

 ## Installation